Pears: definition, how to grow them, diseases, and caring for them

-How to care for pears
+Introduction to pears

 The pear tree is a sight to behold.
 With its elegant, slender branches, and its shiny, toothed leaves that gleam in the sunlight, it is decorated with clusters of delicate and aromatic flowers that turn into succulent fruits...
 It is often medium in size, hardy and can withstand various climates, making it a favorite among gardeners.